 Cyclones are mechanical dust separators that use centrifugal force to remove high and large volumes of dust particles from industrial applications.
-Cyclonic separation is used to eliminate particulates like dust and dirt from gas, air or liquid.
-A hydrocyclone is usually used in eliminating particulate matter from the liquid.
-On the other hand, a gas cyclone is normally used while removing particulate matter from gas.
-Cyclones are only used in industrial applications if particles are bigger than 1-10.
+We use cyclonic separation to eliminate particulates like dust and dirt from gas, air or liquid.
+We are then able to use a hydrocyclone to eliminate particulate matter from the liquid.
+On the other hand, we often utilise a gas cyclone while removing particulate matter from gas.
+We will only use cyclones in industrial applications if particles are bigger than 1-10.
 Dust contaminated air enters the mechanical unit via the air inlet and flows in a helical pattern before ending at the bottom end of the unit.
 Inside the inner cylinder, clean air is carried and discharged to the atmosphere.

 2. Electrostatic precipitators

-Commonly abbreviated as ESP, electrostatic precipitators are filtration devices that are used in industrial applications to remove fine particles such as smoke and dust from a stream of gas.
-Electrostatic precipitators are usually used for dust or smoke particles that are greater than 1.
-An ESP usually consists of different elements that include an ionizing source, dust removal method, an external enclosure, and power supply.
+Commonly abbreviated as ESP, electrostatic precipitators are filtration devices that we use in industrial applications to remove fine particles such as smoke and dust from a stream of gas.
+Typically, we use electrostatic precipitators for dust or smoke particles that are greater than 1.
+An ESP usually consists of different elements that include an ionizing source, a dust removal method, an external enclosure, and a power supply.
 This device also has two inlets that serve different purposes.
 One inlet allows polluted air to enter the device while the other discharges clean air into the atmosphere.
 The elements in an ESP work together to eliminate dust from the air, store removed dust and discharge clean air.
-The electrostatic force is the primary force used in an electrostatic precipitator.
+The electrostatic force is the primary force that we use in an electrostatic precipitator.

 3. Wet scrubber

 A wet scrubber is a type of dust collector that uses liquid to remove pollutants from gas streams.
 Usually, the polluted gas comes into contact with the scrubbing liquid so that the pollutants can be removed.
 The greater the contact of the scrubbing liquid and gas, the higher the dust removal efficiency.
-Thanks to their versatility, wet scrubbers can be built in different ways which allow maximum contact of the polluted gas stream and scrubbing liquid.
+Thanks to their versatility and method of production, wet scrubbers can differ in ways that allow maximum contact of the polluted gas stream and scrubbing liquid.
 This device removes dust particles from polluted gases by capturing the dust in liquid droplets.
-A wet scrubber that relies on low energy power input is used to collect particles larger than 5.
-While high energy wet scrubbers are used to collect small particles of 1 or less.
+You can use a wet scrubber that relies on a low energy power in order to collect particles larger than 5.
+While high energy wet scrubbers are more suitable for small particles of 1 or less.

 4. Fabric filters

-Fabric filters are devices used to eliminate particulate matter from a gas stream by passing it through a cloth.
-This air pollution control device traps particulate matter on the fabric surface while clean air is allowed to pass through.
-Also known as baghouses, fabric filters are particulate removal devices that are used in industrial applications.
-The ability of a fabric filter to collect micrometer or submicrometer of particles depends on the accumulated dust and not the fabric.
-Even if the size of the particle is very small, a fabric filter can achieve a particulate collection efficiency of 99 percent or more.
+Fabric filters are devices that we can use to eliminate particulate matter from a gas stream by passing it through a cloth.
+This air pollution control device traps particulate matter on the fabric surface while clean air can pass.
+Also known as baghouses, fabric filters are particulate removal devices for use in industrial applications.
+The ability of a fabric filter to collect micrometre or submicrometer of particles depends on the accumulated dust and not the fabric.
+Even if the size of the particle is very small, a fabric filter can achieve a particulate collection efficiency of 99% or more.

 5. High-temperature filtration

-Glass fiber materials are commercially used for high-temperature filtration.
+We can use glass fibre materials on a commercial scale for high-temperature filtration.
 Other high-temperature filtration elements available today include metal and ceramic.
 For metal elements, it can operate at a maximum temperature of 600 degrees Celsius depending on the grade of steel used.
-For ceramic elements, temperature range can go higher than 850 degrees Celsius.
+For ceramic elements, the temperature range can go higher than 850 degrees Celsius.
 It is important to take into consideration the high rate of chemical reactions while operating high-temperature filtration equipment.